SAFCSP-Team/big-o-project/README.md

 # Big O Notation

 ### Objective
-The objective of this project is to understand the Big O Notation, and define which algorithm is better than the other.
+The objective of this project is to understand the Big O Notation and define which algorithm is better than the other.

 ### Problem

 You have two algorithms with Big O time complexity represented as **[Insertion Sort](/src/SelectionSort.java)** `O(n^2)` and **[Heapsort](/src/HeapSort.java)** `O(n log(n))`.

 **Question:**
-Which algorithm is better in terms of **time complexity**?
+Which algorithm is better in terms of **time complexity** and **why it's better**?
-And explain why?

 ### Implementation